Ultimate 2023 Guide To Whale Watching In Canada

 North Coast: Guide to Viewing Whales on the Arctic Shores and in Hudson Bay

-For those adventurous souls who really want to see something unique, the best place to go whale watching is in Canada’s north.
+For those adventurous souls who want to see the stunning northern wilderness as well as arctic marine life, the best place to go is in northern Manitoba.

 Looking for Narwhals?
 Canada is the Best Place in the World to See Narwhals

 Did you know that 75% of the world’s population of narwhals live in Canada?
 These elusive whales are known as the Unicorns of the Sea because of their single long tooth that extends out like a horn.
 Seeing them up close in the wild is possible, but you have to go north — all the way to Nunavut where the Arctic ocean meets the Canadian Arctic archipelago.

 In the spring, narwhals can be found in Nunavut by taking an adventure out to the floe edge (the place where the open waters of the Arctic meet the ice attached to the land, also known as Sinaaq in Inuktitut).
 The floe edge in Lancaster Sound is a magnet for marine life and visitors can see pods of narwhals, as well as belugas and the beautiful bowhead whale (also walruses and polar bears, which are obviously not whales, but super cool creatures to spot in the wild).
 Later in the summer and into the fall, all these whales can be spotted from shore in places such as Lancaster Sound, Pond Inlet, Arctic Bay and Naujaat.